Michelle Gayle: Presenting and reality television

 Gayle was a contestant on ITV's reality-television show Reborn in the USA, competing against artists such as Elkie Brooks, Sonia, Gina G, Leee John and Tony Hadley.
 Gayle made it to the final and finished second behind Hadley.
 In 2004, Gayle presented the UMA Awards with ex-EastEnder Gary Beadle, and in 2005, she appeared as a celebrity mentor on the Five documentary Pushy Parents.

-In March 2006, she took part in the fourth series of the Channel 4 reality-television show The Games competing against various other celebrities in a series of sports events.
+In March 2006, she took part in the fourth series of the Channel 4 reality-television show The Games, competing against various other celebrities in a series of sports events.
 Gayle came third in the competition and raised more than £5,000 for her chosen charity, the Willow Foundation.
 She later became a guest panellist on ITV's topical chatshow Loose Women, in June 2007.

-In June 2009, it was announced that Gayle would be one of several celebrities competing in Dancing on Wheels, BBC's spin-off show to the popular reality television competition Strictly Come Dancing.
+In June 2009, it was announced that Gayle would be one of several celebrities competing in Dancing on Wheels, BBC's spin-off show to the reality television competition Strictly Come Dancing.
 Dancing on Wheels paired able-bodied celebrities with those in wheelchairs.
 The winning pair represented the UK at the Wheelchair Dance Sport European Championships in Israel in October 2009.
 Gayle and partner Harry Maule reached the semi-finals, but were beaten in the dance-off by Diana Morgan-Hill and Olympic swimmer Mark Foster.